Kitchens

 Products and Sources Utilized in this Project:

-1. HomeGoods: Acrylic organizer trays with olive green silicone bases for the contents of the kitchen drawers, a ceramic container for the decanted utensils, white trays for the oils and vinegars, and matching wire baskets for the fruit.
+1. HomeGoods: Acrylic organizer trays with olive green silicone bases for the contents of the kitchen drawers, a ceramic container for the decanted utensils, white trays for the oils and vinegars, and matching wire baskets for the fruit on the countertop (they already owned another wire basket from HomeGoods we utilized for the onions).

 2. Walmart: Glass jars (small and large)

-3. Amazon: Updated Hardware for the island, pan and platter liners
+4. Amazon: Updated Hardware for the island, with pan and platter liners added on fragile items

-4. Custom Printed Labels: Client glass jars (small and large)
+5. Custom Printed Labels: Glass jars and containers (small and large) on items decanted